 Other factors that have an impact on Medicare Supplement Premiums include:

-- Many companies provide a discount factor for married couples.
+- Many companies provide a household discount for married couples.
 The typical number is 7 percent.

 - Some companies provide the same premium for men and women.
 This practice results in a more competitive rate for man and a less competitive rate for a woman.